-One practice from the old days in corrupt politics is the use of “walking around money.”
-The idea is to hire people who will wander out into communities, into shops and service businesses and bars and other places, to talk up the candidate and talk down the opposition … all the while spreading cash around the area, reinforcing the appeal of the message.
+Word of mouth and book blurbs might be likened to a practice from the old days in corrupt politics of “walking around money.”
+The idea is to hire people who circulate in communities, into shops, businesses, and bars to talk up the candidate and talk down the opposition—all the while spreading cash to reinforce the appeal of the message.

 The most obvious ways your contacts can help is through social media, especially Facebook and Twitter.
 You'll be doing that yourself too, of course, but those efforts take on greater credibility when some name other than the author's is associated with them.

-If someone among your friends is well-known in the subject area you're writing about, you may have a “blurber.”
-Blurbs are those short quotes you often see on the backs, sometimes the fronts or inside, of books, extolling the book or the author.
-The best of these come from news media or celebrities.
-But if you have access to a quasi-celebrity or someone moderately well-known in your field, you can ask them to “blurb” (yes, it's a verb too) your book, which would involve writing only a sentence or two.
-Send them a copy of the text first, so they know what you're producing.
+If you know anyone with a reputation in the subject area you're writing about, ask them to write a book blurb.
+Book blurbs are those short quotes you often see on the backs and sometimes the fronts or inside of books, extolling the book or the author.
+The best source of book blurbs is from the media or celebrities.
+But if you have access to a quasi-celebrity or someone moderately well-known in your field, you can ask them to “blurb” (yes, it's a verb too) your book.
+They only need contribute a sentence or two.

-Other friends can help with online reviews.
-You'll be scrambling to get people to review your book on select sites like Amazon.com, where authors are banned from reviewing their own work (and reviews from family members, if discovered, are frowned upon).
-Those reviews can be highly valuable, especially if (to take Amazon as an example) you can get five-star reviews.
+Other friends can help with online reviews, especially on Amazon, where authors are banned from reviewing their own work (and reviews from family members, if discovered, will be removed).
+Those reviews are highly valuable, (assuming they are favorable, or, in the case of Amazon, five-star reviews.)
 Those can push up Amazon ratings beyond what your sales may otherwise justify, making your book more visible.
-They can help with other venues as well, such as Goodreads, Paperback Book Swap and book-lovers and authors' pages on Facebook.
+They can help with other venues as well, such as Goodreads, and readers' and authors' pages on Facebook.
 Just make sure such posts are permitted by the page owners.

-Having difficulty getting your book into bookstores and libraries – both of those being real challenges these days for small publishers?
-One of the best ways is to encourage your contacts to contact their local stores and libraries, and ask if your book is on their shelves.
+Having difficulty getting your book into bookstores and libraries?
+One strategy is to encourage your circle to contact their local stores and libraries and ask if your book is on their shelves.
 They do respond to inquiries from patrons and customers.

-Encourage, however you can, word of mouth.
-Many are the books sold on the specific recommendation of another person.
+Cultivate word of mouth however you can.
+Many books are sold on the specific recommendation of another person.